-8.2 Deriving Video Semantics

-8.2.1 Cut Detection

-A very simple and very basic scheme for the investigation of video semantics is cut detection.
+8.3 Deriving Video Semantics 8.3.1 Cut Detection A very simple and very basic scheme for the investigation of video semantics is cut detection.
 A cut denotes the border between two shots in a movie.
 During a shot the camera films continuously.

-One distinguishes hard cuts and soft cuts (fade out, fade in, resolve,....).
+One distinguishes hard cuts and soft cuts (fade out, fade in, dissolve,....).
 The most important use of cut detection is to decompose a video into smaller units which can then be analyzed.
 A sample application is the use of shots as the "atomic" units for storage and retrieval in a video archive.

-A Graduate Course on Multimedia Technology © Wolfgang Effelsberg, Ralf Steinmetz 8.
-Automatic Content Analysis 8.2-1

-Cut Detection with Color Histograms

-The simplest approach to cut detection is by means of color histograms: If the color histograms of two successive video frames i and i+1 differ at least by a threshold value T, a hard cut is detected.
+Cut Detection with Color Histograms The simplest approach to cut detection is by means of color histograms: If the color histograms of two successive video frames i and i+1 differ at least by a threshold value T, a hard cut is detected.
 Let H(r,g,b,i) be the value of the histogram for a color triple (r,g,b) in a frame i, i.e., the number of pixels in frame i that have color (r,g,b).
-A cut is detected if and only if:

-$$\sum{r,g,b} (H(r,g,b,i) - H(r,g,b,i+1))^2 \ge T$$
+A cut is detected if and only if: $$\sum{r,g,b} (H(r,g,b,i) - H(r,g,b,i+1))^2 \ge T$$ Example: Cut Detection with Gray-scale Histogram Differences

 A Graduate Course on Multimedia Technology © Wolfgang Effelsberg, Ralf Steinmetz 8.
-Automatic Content Analysis 8.2-2
+Automatic Content Analysis, Part 8.3

-Example: Cut Detection with Grayscale Histogram Differences

-A Graduate Course on Multimedia Technology © Wolfgang Effelsberg, Ralf Steinmetz 8.
-Automatic Content Analysis 8.2-3

 Typical Detection Errors

 If we use color histogram differences, the rate of successful detection of hard cuts is 90% to 98% for a typical video.

 This method, however, fails when the colors change significantly between two adjacent frames even if no cut is present.
 False hits are much more common than misses.

 Examples

 - The light is switched on in a room,

 - an explosion occurs,

 - the camera pans very quickly.

-A Graduate Course on Multimedia Technology © Wolfgang Effelsberg, Ralf Steinmetz 8.
-Automatic Content Analysis 8.2-4

 Cut Detection with the Edge Change Ratio

 Generally, the edges in the first frame after a cut differ largely from the edges in the last frame before the cut.
 Thus the ECR can be used to detect hard cuts.

-Let $ECR_i$ be the edge change ration between frame i and frame i+1.
-A cut is detected if and only if where T is a threshold.
+Let ECR_i be the edge change ration between frame i and frame i+1.
+A cut is detected if and only if

+$$ECR_i \geq T$$

+where T is a threshold.